microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_arm_template_ado/_index.md

     ![Screenshot of deployment name config](./16.jpg)

-* Click the save button.
+* Provide pipeline name and click the save button.

     ![Screenshot of config save](./17.jpg)